-Close this window to return to Mike Rudd & Bill Putt's early bands
+GClose this window to return to Mike Rudd & Bill Putt's history page

 c h a n t s f r & b

-The Chants 1966 - CW - Trevor Courtney, Jim Tomlin, Mike Rudd and Martin Forrer
+Trev Courtney, Jim Tomlin, Mike & Martin Forrer

 The Chants left Christchurch for the unknown and possibly hostile Melbourne climes late in 1966.
 Australian magazines available in Christchurch, like People and Pix, told lurid stories of sharpies (skinheads) and mods (mods) doing battle in the streets and alleys of Melbourne and bands (such as Ronnie Burns' Flies) occasionally getting in the way.
 Mike and Trevor (Trevor Courtney – the Chants’ effervescent drummer) read these stories with foreboding - and promptly had their hair cut.